 They understood that many unit owners were on fixed incomes and a special assessment of $10k would not be well received.
 It would be especially tough to sell knowing that an additional assessment of $6k – $10 would be coming soon.

 Step 2.
-Identify financing alternatives
+Identify financing alternatives for your HOA repairs

 The elevator contractor offered financing terms but the general contractor for the roof and lobby work wanted payment in full.
 Arch helped develop an alternative matrix: